geralang/gerap/README.md

 ### List of Properties

 - `name`
-  The name of the package.
-Must be a string that only contains `a-z`, `A-Z`, `0-9` or `_`.
+    - The name of the package.
+    - Must be a string that only contains `a-z`, `A-Z`, `0-9` or `_`.
 - `target`
-  The target format of the package.
-Must be a string that's either `c`, `js` or `any`.
+    - The target format of the package.
+    - Must be a string that's either `c`, `js` or `any`.
-  *Packages may only depend on other packages with the same target format or target format `any`.*
+    - *Packages may only depend on other packages with the same target format or target format `any`.*
 - `dependencies`
-  A list of dependencies of the package.
-Must be a list of strings or git repositories, each either being a Git-repository or a local directory with a `config.gpc`-file at its root.
+    - A list of dependencies of the package.
+    - Must be a list of strings or git repositories, each either being a Git-repository or a local directory with a `config.gpc`-file at its root.
 - `main` *(optional)*
-  The full path of the main procedure.
-Must be a string.
+    - The full path of the main procedure.
+    - Must be a string.
-  *Note that not specifying a main procedure does not allow you to build or run this package, only to use it as a dependency.*
+    - *Note that not specifying a main procedure does not allow you to build or run this package, only to use it as a dependency.*
 - `description` *(optional)*
-  A description of the package.
-Must be a string.
+    - A description of the package.
+    - Must be a string.
 - `authors` *(optional)*
-  The authors of the package.
-Must be a list of strings.
+    - The authors of the package.
+    - Must be a list of strings.
 - `version` *(optional)*
-  The version of the package.
-Must be a string.
+    - The version of the package.
+    - Must be a string.
 - `build` *(optional)*
-  A command to run when processing the package.
-Must be a string.
+    - A command to run when processing the package.
+    - Must be a string.
-  Note that `@GERAP_GIT_PATH`, `@GERAP_GERAC_PATH`, `@GERAP_CC_PATH` and `@GERAP_CC_ARGS` will be replaced with the respective values `gerap` is using internally before the command is executed.
+    - Note that `@GERAP_GIT_PATH`, `@GERAP_GERAC_PATH`, `@GERAP_CC_PATH`, `@GERAP_CC_ARGS` and `@GERAP_NODE_PATH` will be replaced with the respective values `gerap` is using internally before the command is executed.
 - `link` *(optional)*
-  A list of files to pass to the C compiler when a binary is made.
-Must be a list of strings.
-Requires that `target = "c"`.
+  - *(when `target = "c"`)* A list of files to pass to the C compiler when a binary is made.
+  - *(when `target = "js"`)* A list of files whose contents shall be inserted at the top of the output file.
+  - Must be a list of strings.
 - `include` *(optional)*
-  A list of files to copy into the output directory (`.gerap`).
-Must be a list of strings.
+  - A list of files to copy into the output directory (`.gerap`).
+  - Must be a list of strings.